Timeslip: Cast and crew

 Cheryl Burfield, who played Liz Skinner, had begun her career as a child model.
 For her audition as Liz, she dressed in trousers and sported a pigtail to emphasise the tomboy nature of the character – an image that stuck for the duration of the series.
 The character of Liz was originally written as a 13-year-old; however, when the 18-year-old Burfield was cast, Liz's age was upped to 15.

 Timeslip was the first major television role for Spencer Banks, who played Simon Randall.
 Unlike his co-star, no change was needed to the age of his character; even though he was 15 at the time, he was able to pass as younger.
 Regarding the age difference between the two, Banks recalled that on their first meeting Cheryl Burfield remarked that she looked "positively matronly beside him".
 However, over the course of production, Banks grew and matured and his voice broke.
-Banks went to star in the children's series Tightrope (1972) (made by the same team behind Timeslip) and The Georgian House (1976).
+Banks went on to star in the children's series Tightrope (1972) (made by the same team behind Timeslip) and The Georgian House (1976).
 He also starred in the highly acclaimed TV drama Penda's Fen (1974) by David Rudkin.

 In 2015, Banks and Burfield played characters called Rev. Simon Randall and Liz Randall in The Amityville Playhouse.

 Denis Quilley went on to become a leading figure in the National Theatre and was awarded the O.B.E.
 He died in 2003.

 Iris Russell was best known for her role as Matron Stevenson in Emergency - Ward 10 (1957–67) and appeared in the role of "Father" in The Avengers episode "Stay Tuned" (1969).

 Derek Benfield later went on to appear in regular roles in The Brothers (1972–76) and Hetty Wainthropp Investigates (1996–98).
 He also enjoyed a successful career as a playwright.
 He died in 2009.

 David Graham (Controller 2957/Simon Randall) was a regular voice artist in the Gerry Anderson Century 21 Supermarionation series.
 He voiced Parker, Brains and Gordon Tracy as well as others in Thunderbirds; also voicing characters in Stingray, Fireball XL5, Four Feather Falls, The Secret Service and Supercar.
 He appeared in Doctor Who in the stories The Gunfighters and City of Death, in addition to voicing Daleks in several episodes.

 Ian Fairbairn (Alpha 4 and Doctor Frazer) had minor roles on Doctor Who, including the Patrick Troughton stories The Macra Terror and The Invasion, Inferno with Jon Pertwee and Tom Baker's The Seeds of Doom, the latter three directed by Douglas Camfield.